Trump names USPS board nominee, potentially solidifying GOP control of mail service

 Moak and Zollars were confirmed after the Postal Service was turned into a partisan piñata.
 Shortly after taking office, Trump tasked Treasury Secretary Steven Mnuchin with establishing a Republican majority on the governing board that would give the White House unprecedented sway over the mail agency, according to people involved with the process, who spoke on the condition on anonymity to discuss internal operations freely.
 Mnuchin used those appointees — with whom he met before their nominations were submitted to the Senate — to put pressure on then-Postmaster General Megan Brennan, who retired in June.

-The governors replaced Brennan with Louis DeJoy, a major GOP donor and former Republican National Convention finance chair.
+The governors replaced Brennan with Louis DeJoy, a major GOP donor and former Republican National Convention finance chairman.
 Mnuchin had leveraged emergency pandemic funding in the spring in exchange for approval of the new postmaster general, along with other terms that empowered the Trump administration to dictate postal policy, according to several people with detailed knowledge of the negotiations.

 Over the summer, Trump stated publicly that he wised to deprive the Postal Service of pandemic funding to hamper its ability to deliver ballots during the November election.

-President-elect Joe Biden was primed to take office with three open seats on the nine-member board; if all his nominees were Democrats, it would have given his party a one-seat majority, and potentially the votes to replace DeJoy.
-Biden also could have replaced Democratic governor Ron Bloom, whose term expired earlier this month, but can serve in a one-year holdover role until a successor is confirmed.
+President-elect Joe Biden was primed to take office with three open seats on the nine-member board; if all his nominees were Democrats, it would have given his party a one-seat majority and potentially the votes to replace DeJoy.
+Biden also could have replaced Democratic board governor Ron Bloom, whose term expired this month but can serve in a one-year holdover role until a successor is confirmed.

-Bernardi’s confirmation would spoil those plans, though it is unclear if the Senate will rush through the approval process before Trump leaves office, especially with lawmakers rushing to get a pandemic stimulus bill done.
+Bernardi’s confirmation would spoil those plans, though it is unclear if the Senate will rush through the approval process before Trump leaves office, especially with lawmakers seeking to get a pandemic stimulus bill done.
 A spokesman for Senate Homeland Security and Governmental Affairs Committee Chairman Ron Johnson (R-Wis.) said it was highly unlikely the panel would schedule any more hearings or meetings before the chamber adjourns to end the year, and Bernardi’s nomination would have to be resubmitted to the new Congress.

 Control of the committee would then hinge upon the results of Georgia’s Jan.
 5 election.
 Republican Sens.
 Kelly Loeffler and David Purdue were forced into runoffs after failing to capture 50 percent of the vote during the general election last month.
 Their Democratic challengers, the Rev. Raphael Warnock and Jon Ossoff, would both have to win to flip the chamber, with Vice President-elect Kamala D. Harris able to cast tie-breaking votes.

 Sen. Gary Peters (D-Mich.) would chair the committee in the event of Democratic victories in Georgia.
 If the GOP maintains the majority, Sen. Rob Portman (Ohio) would take control.
-A spokesperson for Portman declined to comment.
+A spokesman for Portman declined to comment.

 DeJoy’s tenure has been rocky from the start.
 He implemented a slew of cost-cutting initiatives that degraded mail service from July through October, when multiple federal judges ordered the Postal Service to call off the plans over fears they could undermine the agency’s ability to deliver ballots.

 Ultimately, more than 65 million Americans cast their votes through the mail, pushing postal operations to the brink.
-The agency skipped crucial ballot tracking steps to expedite the delivery of votes from processing centers to election officials, part of court-ordered extraordinary measures for election season.
+The agency skipped crucial ballot-tracking steps to expedite the delivery of votes from processing centers to election officials, part of court-ordered extraordinary measures for election season.
 Those procedures remain in place for the Georgia runoff.

 Democratic lawmakers and mail and package industry groups have bristled at the governors’ handling of DeJoy, a former supply chain logistics executive with no postal experience before taking office in June.
-They say the entirely Trump-appointed board has failed to rein in DeJoy and his aggressive tactics, and it has cost the American people and hurt the agency’s and reputation.
+They say that the entirely Trump-appointed board has failed to rein in DeJoy and his aggressive tactics and that it has cost the American people and hurt the agency’s and reputation.

-Organized labor groups have also voiced concern that DeJoy’s moves are edging the mail agency closer to privatization, a longtime policy objective in some conservative circles.
+Organized-labor groups have also voiced concern that DeJoy’s moves are edging the mail agency closer to privatization, a longtime policy objective in some conservative circles.